strangerstudios/pmpro-email-templates/readme.txt

 1. The Email Templates admin page: Select the template to edit.
 Includes a list of template tags to include in your message body.

 == Changelog ==
+= .7.1 =
+* BUG: Fixed typo when editing the email header.

 = .7 =
 * BUG: Fixed link to edit the test order.
 * FEATURE: Updated for localization with new pmproet.pot/po files.